-All digital forms of access to our highquality open texts are entirely FREE!
-All content is reviewed for excellence and is wholly adaptable; custom editions are produced by Lyryx for those adopting Lyryx assessment.
+Digital access to our high-quality texts is entirely FREE!
+All content is reviewed and updated regularly by subject matter experts, and the texts are adaptable; custom editions can be produced by the Lyryx editorial team for those adopting Lyryx assessment.
 Access to the original source files is also open to anyone!